Gerstein Report: Personal details

 Gerstein was born on 11 August 1905 in Münster, where he lived until 1910 and then to Saarbrücken; Halberstadt; and Neuruppin, near Berlin, where he finished his secondary school in 1925.
-He attended universities in Marburg, Aachen and Berlin and received an engineering degree in 1931.
+He attended universities in Marburg, Aachen, and Berlin and received an engineering degree in 1931.
 During his studies, he was active in the Protestant youth movements.

 He joined the Nazi Party in May 1933.
 As a committed Christian, Gerstein resisted attempts by the Nazis to control the Christian youth movement and ran afoul of state authorities.
 He was expelled from the party in October 1936 after his arrest in September for circulating anti-Nazi pamphlets.
 Released, he was arrested a second time in July 1938 and spent two months in a concentration camp.
-Reportedly outraged by the euthanasia programme, Aktion T4, he decided to join the Waffen SS "to look into the matter of these ovens and chambers in order to learn what happened there".
+Reportedly outraged by the involuntary euthanasia programme, Aktion T4, he decided to join the Waffen SS "to look into the matter of these ovens and chambers in order to learn what happened there".

-Because of his technical education, Gerstein was placed in the Waffen-SS technical disinfection services where he rose quickly to become its head.
+Because of his technical education, Gerstein was placed in the Waffen-SS technical disinfection services, where he rose quickly to become its head.
 It was in that capacity that he travelled to the extermination camps of Belzec and Treblinka to offer the supply of hydrogen cyanide (Zyklon B).